Home » Specialties » X-ray Technologist

 She also works in the emergency room, taking X-rays of broken bones or areas where a patient might be in pain, like the abdomen.

-“We work hand-in-hand with other modalities (imaging procedures) and will sometimes do two or more different types of images on one patient,” Robison says.
+“We work hand-in-hand with other modalities (imaging procedures) and will sometimes do two or more different types of images on one patient,” Robison said.

 Certain skills and traits can help you succeed as an X-ray technician.
 They include: